sandeepsnairms/banking-multi-agent-workshop/README.md

 For detailed walkthrough follow the GitHub Codespaces documentation on the [Prerequisites](https://github.com/AzureCosmosDB/banking-multi-agent-workshop) and [Creating a codespace in VS Code](https://docs.github.com/en/codespaces/developing-in-a-codespace/using-github-codespaces-in-visual-studio-code#creating-a-codespace-in-vs-code)

-### Using Visual Studio Code Dev Containers extension
+### Option 3: Using Visual Studio Code Dev Containers extension

 If you cannot use GitHub Codespaces, you can use the Visual Studio Code Dev Containers extension to open the repository in a container, and develop locally.
 The main pre-requisite is to have Docker and Visual Studio Code installed on your local machine.